shamblett/mqtt_client/README.md

 It has also been used with a range of both publicly available brokers such as Mosquitto and proprietary ones.
 An example using the adafruit MQTT broker for flutter can be found [here](https://github.com/BitKnitting/flutter_adafruit_mqtt).

-The code is a port from the C# [nMQTT](https://www.openhub.net/p/nMQTT) client library to Dart.
+The code is originally a port from the C# [nMQTT](https://www.openhub.net/p/nMQTT) client library to Dart.

+Please read the changelog for detatils related to specific versions.